QuentinRa/blog.quentinra.dev/special/web/parts/errors.md

 ## Enable errors

-Simply write theses line at the beginning of your code (not necessarily at the beginning but make sure that this is executed before the errors happens).
+Simply write these lines at the beginning of your code (not necessarily at the beginning but make sure that this is executed before the errors happen).

 ```php
 <?php